-The hormones (neurotransmitters) involved:
+The hormones (neurotransmitters) involved

 Interesting studies have been conducted on voles.
 The prairie vole, or prairie dog, is one of only a few mammals that are monogamous - they mate for life with one partner.
 Both parents nurture their young and the adult pair spend most of their time together.
-The montane vole, a close cousin of the prairie vole, on the other hand, is very promiscuous; its life being filled with one-night-stands and is uncommitted to either a partner or their own offspring.
-Very little genetically separates these two animals … only the presence of receptor sites for oxytocin in the area of the brain responsible for reward and pleasure, the limbic system, being one that the prairie vole has but the montane vole does not.
+The montane vole, a close cousin of the prairie vole, on the other hand, is very promiscuous; its life is filled with one-night-stands and is uncommitted to either a partner or their own offspring.
+Very little genetically separate these two animals … only the presence of receptor sites for oxytocin in the area of the brain responsible for reward and pleasure, the limbic system, being one that the prairie vole has but the montane vole does not.

 All of the neurotransmitters, the chemical messengers, that are involved in love and loving, care and being cared for and our emotional state arise from the Limbic System.
 This is an 'old' part of the brain, sometimes referred to as the 'mammalian' brain.
 Responses that arise from this part of our brain are not under the control of our 'thinking' brain, or the neocortex.

 Oxytocin is produced in the hypothalamus, a part of the Limbic System, and sequestered in the posterior pituitary gland to be released in a pulsatile manner when stimulated.
 This stimulation could occur from sharing a meal with friends; in response to a hug from a friend; while making love; during birthing and immediately after birth; and it is an integral part of breastfeeding.
-Oxytocin is described as the 'hormone of love' because it is consistently involved in all forms of love.
+Oxytocin is described as the hormone of love because it is consistently involved in all forms of love.

 All of these releases of oxytocin occur during a form of love.
 The hormones present at the same time as the oxytocin release determine how this love is directed.
-For example, during a shared meal with friends, oxytocin causes sociability; during romantic love oxytocin in the presence of high levels of dopamine and low levels of serotonin stimulates a desire for caring love making.
+For example, during a shared meal with friends, oxytocin causes sociability; during romantic love oxytocin in the presence of high levels of dopamine and low levels of serotonin stimulates a desire for caring lovemaking.
 When high levels of testosterone are present it causes sexual lust.
 In the presence of prolactin, the love is directed at nurturing and "mothering", and sexual desire is suppressed.

 Oxytocin also causes a reduction in stress and later stress-related diseases.

 For oxytocin to have an effect on behaviour it must be available to the brain and for the brain to have receptors for it.
-Oxytocin cannot pass from the peripheral blood stream back into the brain - ie, artificially administered oxytocin cannot enter the brain and cause behavioural effects.
+Oxytocin cannot pass from the peripheral bloodstream back into the brain - ie, artificially administered oxytocin cannot enter the brain and cause behavioural effects.

-Around the time of birth oestrogen, progesterone, and prolactin blood levels are reaching all time highs in the mother, and circulating into the fetus.
+Around the time of birth oestrogen, progesterone, and prolactin blood levels are reaching all-time highs in the mother, and circulating into the fetus.
 Beta-endorphin has also been steadily rising throughout pregnancy peaking at high levels during labor in response to the pain felt, and is also generated by the fetus.
 Oxytocin is released in a pulsatile manner periodically throughout the pregnancy by both mother and fetus, while labor is characterised by strong pulses of oxytocin that cause uterine contractions.
 After birthing Matthiesen et al (2001) reported a significant rise in maternal oxytocin in response to the massaging movements as well as the suckling of the newborn baby.